 We joined them for a Saturday lunch and after our Sunday wine tasting I turned to Jono and said: “maybe we should go back to Marigold for lunch?”.
 And the only thing that stopped us was a visit to Cosecha which was a long awaited first for me!

 Marigold is a beautiful spot and far from the stereotype of an Indian restaurant- bright, light and beautiful.
-Marigold is focusing on a Northern Indian inspired menu created by Chef Vanie Padayachee.
+They’re focusing on a Northern Indian inspired menu created by Chef Vanie Padayachee.
 Chef Vanie spent time in India before the launch of Marigold tasting the local flavours to incorporate in her dishes back home.

 We started our meal with rotis and poppadoms, served with a mango achar.
 We snacked on these light crispy bites while working through the wine list.
 Marigold has a fantastic wine list and I appreciate the thought that went into wines that pair with curries.
 Wine doesn’t typically pair with curry so we tend to opt for sweeter wines like Riesling, Gewurztraminer or Bukettraube to balance out the spice.
 I was flipping delighted to see one of each on the menu!